jolyn-s/ea-servicenow-guide-jolyn-demo/README.md

 # Ironclad EA ServiceNow Example Code
 This repository contains all of the ServiceNow application assets for the EA ServiceNow solution guide.

+Usage of the code provided here is covered by the included [LICENSE](LICENSE)

 # Installing the ServiceNow application
 ## Create Github credential